benilud/s1ndr0m1c/README.md

 1. Install ComfyUI following the official installation instructions
 2. Load the provided workflow file (`workflow_s1dr0m1c.json`) into ComfyUI
-3. Ensure the model file (`crouzon.safetensors`) is placed in the appropriate models directory
+3. Place the desired syndrome model file from the `models/` directory into ComfyUI's models directory
 4. Use the reference pose image (`pose.png`) as input for consistent generation parameters
+5. Select the appropriate model based on the genetic syndrome you wish to study

 ## Citation